THE WEDDING PHOTO GUIDE

 You'll get more photos

-If you do a first look we will be able to do wedding party and family portraits before the ceremony.
-Leaving time after the ceremony for any extra or extended family portraits and more portraits of you two!
+If you do a first look, we will be able to do the wedding party and family portraits before the ceremony.
+Leaving time after the ceremony for any extra or extended family portraits and newlywed portraits.

 Get into cocktail hour!

-Cocktail hour is reserved for portraits indefinitely, however, if all your portraits are done then you get to mingle with your guests and enjoy the hors d'ouerves and signature drinks you picked out.
+Cocktail hour is usually reserved for portraits, however, if all your portraits are done, then you get to mingle with your guests and enjoy the hors d'ouerves and signature drinks you picked out.

 Location

-I wander around your venue to find the best light and locations, I will coordinate it.
+I wander around to find the best light and locations, and I will coordinate.

 05.